codeforcroatia/codeacross/about.md

 ## Code of Conduct

-Pročitaj službeni [Code for Croatia Kodeks ponašanja](https://github.com/codeforcroatia/codeofconduct) na Githubu.
+Read official Code for Croatia [Code of Conduct](https://github.com/codeforcroatia/codeofconduct) at Github.